 - 6.1 Permitted Use.
 SAP is granted a general authorization to subcontract the processing of Personal Data to Subprocessors, provided that: - (a) SAP or SAP SE on its behalf shall engage Subprocessors under a written (including in electronic form) contract consistent with the terms of this DPA in relation to the Subprocessor's processing of Personal Data.
-SAP shall be liable for any breaches by the Subprocessor in accordance with the terms of the Agreement; - (b) SAP will evaluate the security, privacy and confidentiality practices of a Subprocessor prior to selection to establish that it is capable of providing the level of protection of Personal Data required by this DPA; - (c) For SAP Support SAP's list of Subprocessors in place on the effective date of the Agreement is published by SAP (under: https://support.sap.com/en/my-support/subprocessors.html) or SAP will make it available to Customer upon request, including the name, address and role of each Subprocessor SAP uses to provide the SAP Service; and - (d) For Professional Services, SAP will, upon request of the Customer, make the list available or identify such subprocessors prior to the start of the applicable SAP Services. - 6.2 New Subprocessors.
-SAP's use of Subprocessors is at its discretion, provided that: - (a) SAP will inform Customer in advance of any intended additions or replacements to the list of Subprocessors including name, address and role of the new Subprocessor (i) for SAP Support by posting on the SAP Support Portal, or by email, upon Customer's registration on the SAP Portal and (ii) for Professional Services by similar posting on the SAP Support Portal, or by e-mail, or in other written form; - (b) Customer may object to such changes as set out in Section 6.3.
+SAP shall be liable for any breaches by the Subprocessor in accordance with the terms of this Agreement; - (b) SAP will evaluate the security, privacy and confidentiality practices of a Subprocessor prior to selection to establish that it is capable of providing the level of protection of Personal Data required by this DPA; and - (c) SAP's list of Subprocessors in place on the effective date of the Agreement is published by SAP or SAP will make it available to Customer upon request, including the name, address and role of each Subprocessor SAP uses to provide the Cloud Service. - 6.2 New Subprocessors.
+SAP's use of Subprocessors is at its discretion, provided that: - (a) SAP will inform Customer in advance (by email or by posting on the support portal available through SAP Support) of any intended additions or replacements to the list of Subprocessors including name, address and role of the new Subprocessor; and - (b) Customer may object to such changes as set out in Section 6.3.